timss/vimconf/README.md

 My Vim configuration.
 * Easy to install
 * Every setting is explained
-* All required files included
+* All required files included \*

 The install process heavily relies upon the genius plugin manager Vundle, thus it is included.

-It doesn't matter if it's outdated, it'll update itself.
+\* Plugin required packages: clang, ruby, ctags, flake8 or similar (optional) See .vimrc for more info.

 ### Installation
 To install clone and copy all the files to your home-folder,